Norma Geller’s ’87 philanthropy is driven by enlightenment

 “I thought, ‘A little sample is fine because I’m helping humanity,’” she says.
 “Little did I know, I was helping myself.”

 The results indicated her blood levels were slightly elevated and needed to be checked.
 Upon further investigation, Geller was diagnosed with ovarian cancer.
-After six months of systemic treatment and four months of peritoneal treatment, the chemotherapy succeeded.
+Subsequently, she endured several months of chemotherapy treatment, which was successful.
+She has been in remission since.

 “God was good to me,” she says.
-“Don’t ask me how I survived because no one survives ovarian cancer.
-I’ve been in remission 22.5 years.”
+“Don’t ask me how I survived because no one survives ovarian cancer.”

 With her experience as a volunteer driving her studies, Geller’s knowledge of philanthropy on the national and world stages was broadened by her John Carroll experience.